ibexa/documentation-developer/docs/infrastructure_and_maintenance/sessions.md

 ## Session handlers

-In Symfony, a session handler is configured using `framework.session.handler_id`.
+In Symfony, a session handler is configured with `framework.session.handler_id`.
 Symfony can be configured to use custom handlers, or fall back to what is configured in PHP by setting it to null (`~`).

 ### Default configuration